Rust by Example: Compound Types - Arrays

 println!("arr_same: {:?}", arr_same);

-We can access an array element directly by using brackets and the index of the value we want to access.
+We can access array elements directly by using brackets and the index of the value we want to access.

 let arr = [1, 2, 3, 4, 5];